doesitscript/oneoffs/personal_backlog/guard_rails_fail_to_enforce_instructions/INCIDENT_SUMMARY.md

-# Guard Rails Fail to Enforce Instructions - Incident Summary
+# Guard Rails Fail to Enforce Instructions (2nd Pass) - Incident Summary

-**Date**: 2025-01-XX
+**Date**: 2025-01-28
 **Context**: User requested execution of AFT account request workflow that included generating Terraform files and committing them to git with specific instructions for commit messages and branch creation.

+## Conversation Context

+**What was being worked on**: Executing the workflow defined in `shared-services-account-start-workflow.tf` to generate Terraform files from CSV input and commit them to git with explicit instructions.

+**Key background**: The workflow template contained explicit step-by-step instructions including exact commit message text and sequential git workflow steps.

+**User's goal**: Execute the workflow to generate 4 Terraform files and commit each to a separate git branch following the explicit instructions provided.

 ## What Happened

-The user requested execution of a workflow that generated Terraform files and required git commits.
+User requested execution of workflow that generated Terraform files and required git commits.
 The workflow template contained explicit instructions:
 1. Commit message: "Initial account vending" (exact text specified)
 2. Git workflow: Clear step-by-step instructions for creating branches and committing files